pmangione/FantasyFootballWeatherApplication/README.md

 So why do I have have a GameID field?
 This is actually my primary key.
 Initially, I tried to use ScoreID as the primary key but this tended to cause errors during data migrations.
 The system seemed more stable when it was allowed to auto-generate its own primary key value in GameID rather than using the value from ScoredID in the vendor's CSV file.

 I realize this is not the ideal way to build a database, but because I needed to launch this quickly it became the best option in terms of time-saved and flexibility.
-If this database becomes bigger and more complex or I decided to add sensative data (like user information), I will reconstruct the database with more rigorous standards.
+If this database becomes bigger and more complex or I decided to add sensitive data (like user information), I will reconstruct the database with more rigorous standards.